mgs042/Argus/README.md

 ## **Overview**

 **Argus** is an IoT security monitoring and resource management tool designed to integrate seamlessly with the **Chirpstack Application Server**.
-It collects event metrics, monitors network resources, stores relevant metrics in **InfluxDB**, and downsamples it with pre-defined Influx Tasks.
+It collects event metrics, monitors network resources, stores relevant metrics in **InfluxDB**, and downsamples it with predefined Influx Tasks.
 Argus utilizes **Celery** workers for background task processing, including periodic **threat detection checks** and metric data processing.
 It can be deployed as Docker containers via Docker Compose for easy setup, scalability, and management.

 ### **Key Features:**